Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 where $g$ is a gauge-dependent quantity.

-As in the previous example, we want to compare these monodromy matrices with those which arise from the Fock prescription.
-In this example there are three shear coordinates $\cZ_{1,2,3}$.
+As in the previous example, we might compare these monodromy matrices with those which arise from the Fock prescription.
+There are three shear coordinates $\cZ_{1,2,3}$ on the once-punctured torus.
 Expressed in terms of the abelian holonomies $\cX_{a,b,m}$ they read

 Notice that even though $\cX_m$ can be expressed as a ratio of shear coordinates, $\cX_a$ and $\cX_b$ cannot.

 We compute the Fock matrices $M^{s}_{\cF}(\cP_{a,b,m})$ as

 and compare them to the spectral matrices $M_{\cW}(\cP_{a,b,m})$.
 As before, we find that the two sets of matrices are conjugate.